 He had a great influence on Persian culture, language, mysticism, and literature.
 The following poem has been picked and translated from the original version of “The Complete Works of Saadi”:

 No pest would ever go on/ a bdellium tree in the desert

-Men throw stones to a palm tree/ because of the fairness and sweetness of date
+Men throw stones at a palm tree/ because of the fairness and sweetness of dates

 Nightingale would not stay in his cage for years/ only because of his talent

 The damned raven is so ungenerous/ that no one is sent after his trace

 The children would not pluck the feathers of a peacock/ only because of his elegance

 Have you seen any friends of God/ that has not bared any suffering?

 On the path to each heaven on God’s universe/ there exist a hell